databrary/curation/README.md

 ### tools/scripts
-**trimOpf.py**: Script that can be used to trim opf files found in a ingest JSON file, according to onset and offset of asset belonging to the same container
+**trimOpf.py**: Script that can be used to trim opf files found in a ingest JSON file, according to onset and offset of assets belonging to the same container, if volume, username and password for a Databrary volume are provided, the script will attempt to upload the OPF file.

 * Usage:
     ```